 Step 2: Configure the HTTP listener

-- On the Protocol and Listener page, configure the HTTP listener according to the following information:
+- In the Protocol and Listener step, specify the following information:

-Configuration Description Select Listener Protocol Select the protocol type of the listener.
+Parameter Description Select Listener Protocol Select the protocol of the listener.

-Listening Port The listening port used to receive requests and forward the requests to backend servers.
+Listening Port Set the listening port used to receive requests and forward them to backend servers.

-Value range: 1 to 65535.Note The listening port must be unique in an SLB instance.
+Valid values: 1 to 65535.Note The HTTP listening ports must be unique in an SLB instance.

-Advanced configurations Scheduling Algorithm SLB supports three scheduling algorithms: round robin, weighted round robin (WRR), and weighted least connections (WLC).
+Advanced Settings Scheduling Algorithm SLB supports three scheduling algorithms: RR, WRR, and WLC.

-- Weighted Round-Robin (WRR): A backend server with a higher weight receives more requests.
+- Weighted Round-Robin (WRR): Backend servers with higher weights receive more requests.

 - Round-Robin (RR): Requests are evenly and sequentially distributed to backend servers.

-Redirection Select whether to forward traffic of the HTTP listener to an HTTPS listener.Note Before you enable the redirection function, make sure that you have created an HTTPS listener.
+Redirection Specify whether to redirect traffic from the HTTP listener to an HTTPS listener.Note Before you enable redirection, make sure that you have created an HTTPS listener.
 Enable Session Persistence

 - Insert cookie: You only need to specify the cookie timeout period.